-d) e a new source of substantial light or glare in the area? e, which would adversely affect day or nighttime Potentially Significant Impact \boxtimes Less than Significant Impact Less Than Significant With Mitigation Incorporated No Impact
+- d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? - □ Potentially Significant Impact ⊠ Less than Significant Impact - □ Less Than Significant With Mitigation □ No Impact

 Pursuant to the County Code of Regulatory Ordinances Section 51.203 LPC, all areas within a 15-mile radius of the center of the Palomar Observatory and the center of Mount Laguna Observatory are designated as Zone A, with all other areas in the unincorporated area of the County designated as Zone B. Zone A has more stringent lighting restrictions due to its proximity to the observatories, including limits on decorative lighting.